Sustainability

 Some opportunities for MASDP to develop and operate sustainably are:

-Circular economy principals of sustainable and responsible production involve sharing, reusing, repairing, refurbishing and recycling existing materials to maximise benefits and minimise environmental impacts.
+Circular economy principles of sustainable and responsible production involve sharing, reusing, repairing, refurbishing and recycling existing materials to maximise benefits and minimise environmental impacts.